scholz-lab/GlowTracker/docs/build_your_own.md

         <td>
           <figure class="center-figure">
             <img src="custom_assets/images/1 - stage/8.jpg" alt="Stage wiring" >
             <figcaption>1.
-Daisy chain the stages by connecting the port labelled 'next' of the first axis to the 'prev' port of the second axis.</figcaption>
+Daisy chain the stages by connecting the port labeled 'next' of the first axis to the 'prev' port of the second axis.</figcaption>
           </figure>
         </td>
         <td>